What is a Record?

-Add records through the live application
+Add records through the Live App

-You’ll most likely want to create pages in your live application for users to add records to your database.
+You’ll most likely want to create pages in your live application (Live App) for users to add records to your database.
 For example, you could add a survey that you want to embed in your website for your clients to fill out.